tarantool/doc/doc/reference/tt_cli/play.rst

         *   -   ``--from``
             -   Play operations starting from the given LSN
         *   -   ``--to``
-            -   Play operations until the given LSN.
+            -   Play operations up to the given LSN.
 Default: 18446744073709551615
         *   -   ``--replica``
             -   Filter the operations by replica id.
-May be passed more than once
+Can be passed more than once
         *   -   ``--space``
             -   Filter the operations by space id.
-May be passed more than once
+Can be passed more than once
         *   -   ``--show-system``
             -   Play the operations on system spaces